Skip to main content

 Governance

-Our governance team (from left to right): Rukumoana Schaafhausen (Ngāti Hauā, Waikato Tainui), Jennifer Casey, Margaret and Stephen Tindall (founders), Robbie Tindall.
+Our governance team: (back row) Rukumoana Schaafhausen (Ngāti Hauā, Waikato Tainui), Stephen Tindall, Robbie Tindall; (front row) Jennifer Casey, Margaret Tindall.

 Staff